IveyCN/IveyAI/README.md

 ### Data preprocessing

 > To achieve the goal of the project we need, first, preprocessing the data make it clean enough that we can easy to understand and analysis.
+We need to use snowflake, python and google sheet to preprocess the whole dataset

 __The first two most significant challenges we face when performing data preprocessing are respectively.__